Keepnet – AI-powered human risk management platform logo

 Expanding NASA's insider threat protections to unclassified systems is a proactive step toward a more resilient security posture.
 For the Agency to remain agile in the face of growing cyber threats, several incremental actions can be taken, such as:

-• Implementing Targeted Monitoring on High-Risk IT Systems: Rather than monitoring all unclassified systems uniformly, NASA can start by focusing on those systems identified as high-risk.
+• Implementing Targeted Monitoring on High Risk IT Systems: Rather than monitoring all unclassified systems uniformly, NASA can start by focusing on those systems identified as high risk.

-• Enhancing Training for High-Risk Personnel: Conducting specialized security awareness training for personnel working on unclassified systems can improve threat detection and response capabilities across the organization.
+• Enhancing Training for High Risk Personnel: Conducting specialized security awareness training for personnel working on unclassified systems can improve threat detection and response capabilities across the organization.

 Building a More Secure Future with Comprehensive Insider Threat Protection

-The insider threat landscape continues to evolve, and federal agencies are tasked with adapting to ensure their security protocols are up-to-date and resilient.
+The insider threat landscape continues to evolve, and federal agencies are tasked with adapting to ensure their security protocols are current and resilient.
 By addressing insider threat risks within unclassified systems, NASA has the opportunity to build a more robust cybersecurity framework that protects all aspects of its mission.

 SHARE ON